Skip to main content

 The Rough & Ready Omnibus Line

 J.B.
-Slawson combined the stables with the blacksmith house and launched The Rough & Ready Omnibus Line — a fleet of twelve-person horse-drawn carriages that clattered through the streets of antebellum New Orleans.
+Slawson combined the stables with the blacksmith house and launched The Rough & Ready Omnibus Line, named after General Zachary Taylor, a fleet of twelve-person horse-drawn carriages that clattered along the cobblestone and "Belgian block" streets of antebellum New Orleans.

 The omnibus was the precursor to the streetcar.
 Before the iron tracks were laid, before the electric lines hummed overhead, this is how the city moved.

-Slawson’s operation expanded the stables, grew the transport routes, and laid thousands of bricks — layers deep — to support the weight of the parked carriages and horses.
+Slawson’s operation expanded the stables, grew the routes, and laid thousands of bricks, layers deep, to support the weight of the parked carriages and horses.

 Those bricks are still here.
 They sit beneath the foundation of the Victorian cottage where guests sleep today.
 Handmade, irregular, dense with the labor of another century.
 You are, quite literally, staying on top of New Orleans transit history.